peterkuma/ccbrowse/README.md

 ## Storage

 Internally, ccbrowse handles files and tiles as objects.
-A tile object is a simple list of parameters (key-value pairs), e.g.
+A tile object is a simple list of parameters (key–value pairs), e.g.

     {
         "layer": "calipso532",